Amsterdam/amsterdam.github.io/guides/back-end-projects.md

 However you may find the use of unittest in some (older) projects.

-Code coverage is normally not checked.
+In earlier projects code coverage was normally not checked.
-Absolute code coverage requirements and enforcement thereof exist only in very rare cases.
+Absolute code coverage requirements and enforcement thereof in these projects exist only in very rare cases.

+In newer projects code coverage is however normally checked.
+Absolute coverage requirements are part of these projects.

+### About code coverage

+Code coverage is a measure to define the quality and completeness of the test suite.
+The coverage should normally be at least 85% of statements and functions in each file.

+But beware: high coverage is not an absolute measure.
+Good tests may execute the same lines multiple times, both for the happy flow as for unexpected situations.
+Testing for just a high coverage is considered bad practice.

 ## How we assure our code quality